 The kids began their project by making their own loom out of a piece of scrap cardboard measuring 13 inches long and about 3 1/2 inches wide.
 They cut six slits on each side of short sides of the cardboard.
 Then they taped a piece of thread at the bottom and wrapped it around the card, tucking it in each slit as it wrapped around.
 These are called the warp threads.
 Once they were finished wrapping the loom with warp thread, they cut it and taped the end down.

-I found some worksheets online that worked perfectly for designing wampum belts for the size of our looms.
+I found some worksheets online at There's a Dragon in My Art Room that worked perfectly for designing wampum belts for the size of our looms.
 The kids colored in the squares to represent where each bead color would go.

 We used inexpensive plastic pony beads from the craft store.
 The kids threaded their needle and tied the end of the thread to the loom thread.
 To use this loom, they loaded the beads on the needle for one column then slid the needle and beads under the warp threads, allowing each bead to settle in between two warp threads.
 Then they went to the next column on the pattern and repeated.